How to Train Your Wide Neural Network Without Backprop: An Input-Weight Alignment Perspective: Appendix

 \paragraph{KMNIST experiments} We train on CNN architecture with 3 convolutional layers followed by global average pooling and a fully connected layer.
 All convolutional layers use 3-by-3 convolutions with the same number of filters, which is varied from 8 to 512.
 The first layer uses stride 1-by-1, with the other two using stride 2-by-2.
 All convolution layers are followed by batch normalization and a ReLU non-linearity.
 Networks are trained on a mean squared error loss.
 Following~\cite{novak2019bayesian}, labels are constructed as one hot encoded labels minus $0.1$ so that they have mean $0$.
 Images are scaled in range $[0,1]$.
 For each training method, test set accuracies are evaluated at each training epoch, and the best results reported.
 A learning rate grid search in $\{1, 2, 5\}$ is performed for all training methods and the best result reported unless unless otherwise mentioned.
 See our experiments varying learning rate for observations on training instability beyond a learning rate of $5$.
 We use a batch size of 100, and all methods are trained for 100 epochs unless otherwise mentioned.
+Best results are reported over all epochs trained unless otherwise reported.

 \paragraph{Add task experiments} The task has a sequence of iid Bernoulli inputs $x(t)$ and desired labels $y(t)$ constructed as:

 where $*$ denotes convolution.
 The dataset consists of $400$ labeled input sequences of length $100$, split into a training dataset of $300$ sequences and a test dataset of $100$ sequences.
 Given parameters $W_h, b_h, W_i, W_o, b_o$, the recurrent neural network to predict $y(t)$ is given by: